FTC Defense Attorney for Investigation & CIDs

 Q: What are the possible outcomes of an FTC investigation?

 Possible outcomes of FTC investigations include resolving the investigation without charges being filed, facing administrative enforcement proceedings, facing civil enforcement litigation, and facing a federal grand jury indictment as a precursor to criminal prosecution.
 In order to achieve a pre-charge resolution, it is necessary to engage experienced defense counsel promptly so that your (or your company’s) FTC attorneys can engage with the FTC and work to steer the investigation toward a favorable outcome.

 Schedule a Complimentary Consultation with an FTC Defense Attorney at Oberheiden P.C.

-If you need an FTC Defense attorney, we encourage you to contact us promptly for a complimentary consultation.
+If you need an FTC Defense strategy, we encourage you to contact us promptly for a complimentary consultation.
 To discuss our extensive experience as FTC defense lawyers as well as your (or your company’s) possible legal strategies in confidence, call 888-680-1745 or get in touch with us online now.